pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/transformers/singlehead-self-attention.md

 where $\alpha_{ij}$ is the attention weight of the $j-th$ token of the input sequence for the $i-th$ value of the input sequence of length T.

-Why purpose the values play though and why the $W^v$ matrix ?
+What purpose the values play though and why the $W^v$ matrix ?

 The values are the actual information that the input token will use to update its embedding.
 The $W^v$ matrix is used to project the input tokens to values (points) in a $d_v$ dimensional space.
 There is no reason to make the dimensionality of the value space the same as the dimensionality of the key space but typically they are the same.  **We use the value projection ($V$) as a way to decouple the determination of the attention weights from the actual adjustment of their specific embeddings.**